 There are many things we can do to nourish our inner child as adults.
 The best way is to approach our inner child from the perspective of a loving parent and give it what it wants in a loving way but with healthy boundaries at the same time:

-- Making a list of activities which we consider fun to do, where we can experience unpretentious happiness and joy without any reason whatsoever (e.g. sports, drawing or coloring pages, dancing alone or with someone else, writing short stories or poetry, a quiet walk down the riverside, socializing with friends, etc.—it can be literally anything, because it is the emotional quality of the activity what matters most, not the activity per se).
+- Make a list of activities that you consider fun to do, where you can experience genuine happiness and joy without any reason whatsoever (e.g. sports, drawing or coloring pages, dancing alone or with someone else, writing short stories or poetry, a quiet walk down the riverside, socializing with friends, etc.—it can be literally anything because it is the emotional quality of the activity what matters most, not the activity per se).

 - One can try to go back to childhood and to remember what was it like when everything was fine and he or she experienced the sheer joy of being alive; then try to find where similar feelings might be experienced in everyday life (with whom, in what kind of situations, social contexts and activities).

 - Preserving contact with friends from childhood can be beneficial for our inner child because these are the people who have known us for so long—who remember us when we were kids, so usually it is much easier to have a sense of silliness and playfulness (combined with a deep understanding of our personality) with them than with the people whom we met as adults.

 - Traveling somewhere and getting to know different cultures, which are very different from our own, can invoke feelings of awe, astonishment, or wonder—all of which are very much associated with the innocent openhearted perspective of the inner child.